Hamza99-Data/sql_job_analysis_project/README.md

 | spark     |491     |
 |azure      |409     |

-### 4. The skills asscociated with higher salaries.
+### 4. The skills asscociated with higher salaries
 Below query identifies the top 10 skills with the highest average salaries.

 ```sql